marco262/my_wiki/data/dnd/subclass/alchemist.md

 ## Alchemist Spells

 Starting at 3rd level, you always have certain spells prepared after you reach particular levels in this class, as shown in the Alchemist Spells table.
-These spells count as artificer spells for you, but they don’t count against the number of artificer spells you prepare.
+These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.

 **Alchemist Spells**